A tutorial to higher rankings for WordPress sites

 Contextual internal links set up a network of pages, which points your users to related content.
-In a post on keyword research, for example, linking to an article on SEO copywriting makes a lot of sense.
+For example, in a post on keyword research, linking to an article on SEO copywriting makes a lot of sense.
 For search engines, these links provide insight into how pages are related to each other as well.

 Always make sure that the number of links to a page reflects the importance of that page.
 Our ultimate guides get a lot of links from individual posts about related topics.
 This helps users and search engines understand that these guides are crucial pillars of our site.

-When adding a contextual internal link, make sure the link makes sense within the context of the current page.
+When adding a contextual internal link, make sure the link makes sense within the current page’s context.
 Moreover, always use anchor texts which accurately describe the page you’re linking to.
 This provides users and search engines with the context they need to assess whether the link is useful.
 The internal linking tool in Yoast SEO Premium helps you connect your content by automatically suggesting relevant links.

 3.3.
 Manage your categories and tags

 WordPress has two default ways of structuring your content: categories and tags.
 Categories add hierarchy to your content and group topics broadly.
 On a website about cooking, pasta could be a category.
 Tags are non-hierarchical and can be used to describe your post in more detail.
 Dinner party themes, for example, could be a tag.

 When setting up your site structure, pick a number of main categories.
 Adding them to your menu can be a good idea, especially if you only have a blog.
 If you have a blog and several products, a different setup might make more sense.
 Make sure your categories are roughly the same size.
 If your categories become too big, make subcategories.
 Your category pages can be great landing pages, especially for eCommerce sites.